 If you insist on having a CSOG-specific finder chart to aid in locating an object, AstroPlanner is any easy way to create them.
 Planfiles containing all of the objects in the guides and tours are part of the CSOG concept and AstroPlanner allows for quick and easy creation of customized charts.

-Using CSOG there will be no more second guessing whether or not there is an object in the vicinity.
+When using CSOG there will be no doubt whether or not there is an object in the vicinity.
 DSS images don't lie.
 If you ever stumble upon a faint fuzzy that really shouldn't be there, chances are that it's a mover.
 A mover that just might get your name attached to it.